Male vs. Female Brain: The Real Story

 A Brain is a Universe

-There are patterns, yes.
-But within those patterns are constellations; bright, strange, brilliant flickers of individuality.
+There are patterns, yes, yes, but within those patterns are constellations that are bright, strange, brilliant flickers of individuality.

-Because every brain is a lantern.
-Every thought a spark.
+Because every brain is a lantern and every thought a spark.

 And understanding begins the moment we stop asking who’s right…and start listening to what each fire is trying to say.